 The use of herbs can result in the strengthening of the body and in treating the diseases.
 Therefore, the following herbs are just a fraction of the many plants that are utilized for the various ailments.
 The use of herbs are demonstrated from time to time, even from ancient days in regards to these plants.

 Kelp: kelp is also called sea kelp and sea wrack, is a sea herb that is one of the best sources of natural iodine and trace elements.
-It is also used as the principle agent in cures for obesity.
+It is also used as the principal agent in cures for obesity.
 In addition, it cleans out the kidneys and stimulates the thyroid and pituitary gland to produce growth hormones.

 Garlic: Garlic is a natural antibiotic and is used to disinfect wounds, treat ear infections, cholera as well as typhus.
-It is an anti-fungal and anti-oxidant agent and can help to lower cholesterol.
+It is an antifungal and antioxidant agent and can help to lower cholesterol.
 It may also be beneficial to treat heart disease, high blood pressure or hypertension, high cholesterol, diabetes and also cancer.
 The excess of garlic can cause upset stomach otherwise called flatulence, occupational asthma, postoperative bleeding, bloating, bad breath, body odor, and skin irritation.
 People with bleeding disorders should not use garlic.

-Parsley: Parsley is one of the best known, diuretic and most nutritious herbs which contain large quantities of vitamins A, B, C and minerals calcium, iron, phosphorous, potassium and magnesium.
+Parsley: Parsley is one of the best known, diuretic and most nutritious herbs which contain large quantities of vitamins A, B, C and minerals calcium, iron, phosphorus, potassium and magnesium.
 It is very useful for kidney and urinary ailments as well as water retention.
 Its usefulness can be judged by the saying: "if parsley is thrown into fishponds it will heal the sick fishes therein".

-Green tea extract: Green tea extracts are one of the nature’s most powerful anti-oxidants.
+Green tea extract: Green tea extracts are one of the nature’s most powerful antioxidants.
 It helps prevent both heart disease and cancer by helping prevent vascular blood clotting and reducing cholesterol.
 It possesses antimicrobial properties that support immune-system health and protects against digestive and respiratory infections.
 The excess of green tea extracts may cause irritability, insomnia, heart palpitation, dizziness, nausea, vomiting, diarrhea, headaches, and loss of appetite.